Hritik1100/Depression-Prediction-using-ML/README.md

     Lemmatization: Reducing words to their base forms.
     Stopwords Removal: Eliminating common words that do not contribute to classification.

+## Data Augmentation Using SMOTE

+In the context of text classification, data augmentation refers to techniques used to increase the diversity and size of the dataset by generating new synthetic data points.
+One common challenge in text classification is dealing with class imbalance, where one class may have significantly fewer samples than others.
+Synthetic Minority Over-sampling Technique (SMOTE) is a popular method for addressing this issue.

+## What is SMOTE?

+SMOTE is an oversampling technique specifically designed to deal with imbalanced datasets.
+It works by creating synthetic samples of the minority class by interpolating new instances between existing minority class samples.
+This helps to balance the class distribution and improve the performance of machine learning models, particularly in scenarios where one class is underrepresented.

 ## Machine Learning Models

     Decision Tree Classifier: Trained with SMOTE to handle class imbalance and tuned using Bayesian optimization.